ShilJain/reasoning_models_what-if/README.md

-# Waht-If Analysis with reasoning models
+# What-If Analysis with reasoning models

 This React application demonstrates integration with Azure OpenAI API, featuring a tabbed interface for different use cases.
 The current implementation includes a "Preventive Maintenance with Resource Optimization" tab where users can input queries and receive AI-powered recommendations.